MicrosoftDocs/sql-docs/azure-sql/database/active-geo-replication-overview.md

 Active geo-replication is a feature that lets you create a continuously synchronized readable secondary database for a primary database.
 The readable secondary database might be in the same Azure region as the primary, or, more commonly, in a different region.
 This kind of readable secondary database is also known as a geo-secondary or geo-replica.

 Active geo-replication is configured per database, and only supports manual failover.
-To fail over a group of databases, or if your application requires a stable connection endpoint, consider [Failover groups](auto-failover-group-sql-db.md) instead.
+To fail over a group of databases, or if your application requires a stable connection endpoint, consider [Failover groups](failover-group-sql-db.md) instead.

 You can also use [Migrate SQL Database with active geo-replication](/azure/germany/germany-migration-databases#migrate-sql-database-using-active-geo-replication).

-> [!NOTE]
-> Azure SQL Managed Instance doesn't support active geo-replication, see [Auto-failover groups](../managed-instance/auto-failover-group-sql-mi.md) instead.

 ## Overview